Main content

 Episode 9 of 12

-A woman has multiple injuries after falling 20 feet on Wales’s highest peak; a child goes missing on a busy beach; and a small team stretcher an injured man over a fast-flowing river.
+A woman has multiple injuries after falling 20 feet on Wales’s highest peak, a child goes missing on a busy beach, and a small team stretcher an injured man over a fast-flowing river.

-Documentary series following the dedicated rescue teams based in the stunning but extreme landscape of Eryri, North Wales.
-Many of the 4 million people who visit Eryri each year head for the area’s most famous hotspots.
-Like Yr Wyddfa - or Snowdon - Wales and England’s highest peak.
+Many of the four million people who visit Eryri each year head for the area’s most famous hotspots, like Yr Wyddfa, or Snowdon - Wales and England’s highest peak.
 In this episode, an August bank holiday weekend means visitors are out in their droves, so it’s no surprise when a call for help comes in.
 A woman has suffered head and back injuries after falling 20 feet from a popular walking route.
-She’s in severe pain - so Mountain Rescue and the Coastguard helicopter must battle the crowds to get her to hospital as quickly as possible.
+She’s in severe pain - so mountain rescue and the coastguard helicopter must battle the crowds to get her to hospital as quickly as possible.

 Release date: